Sudan Tribune: Plural news and views on Sudan

-July 22, 2020 (KHARTOUM) - The US House of Representatives on Tuesday passed a bill aimed at providing support to the transitional government in Sudan.
+July 22, 2020 (KHARTOUM) - The U.S. House of Representatives on Tuesday passed a bill aimed at providing support to the transitional government in Sudan.

-The ‘‘Sudan Democratic Transition, Accountability, and Fiscal Transparency Act of 2020’’ was initially introduced last March by the chairman of the House Foreign Affairs committee Eliot Engel.
+The ‘‘Sudan Democratic Transition, Accountability, and Fiscal Transparency Act of 2020’’ was initially introduced last March by the chairman of the House Foreign Affairs Committee Eliot Engel.

 A source told Sudan Tribune that a new version of the bill was was drafted this week to amend a section on multilateral financing and to add new items.